 Peter and I implemented everything that he showed us and it put our business on a growth rocket ship.

-If you are new to this space it could potentially take you thousands of hours to how to figure out what your doing.
+If you are new to this space, it could potentially take you thousands of hours to how to figure out what you’re doing.
 However, there are ways to cut this learning curve at the knees.

 You don’t need to meet your mentor in person (although it would be best if you did).
 Talking to them via phone or Skype will be ok.

 PRO TIP: when finding a mentor, make sure you don’t go after someone who is massively successful already.